-The most common adverse reactions associated with treatment with EQUIDONE Gel are premature lactation (dripping of milk prior to foaling) and failure of passive transfer.
+The most common adverse reactions associated with treatment with EQUIDONE Gel are premature lactation (dripping) of milk prior foaling) and failure of passive transfer.
 In a laboratory effectiveness study with 32 periparturient mares (17 treated with EQUIDONE Gel and 15 treated with vehicle control) 3/17 (18%) mares treated with EQUIDONE Gel experienced premature lactation.
-In the 25 foals (16 foals of mares treated with EQUIDONE Gel and 9 foals of vehicle control mares) evaluated for passive transfer, failure of passive transfer occurred in 13/16 (81%) foals of mares treated with EQUIDONE Gel and 8/9 (89%) foals of control mares.
-Failure of passive transfer in foals of mares treated with EQUIDONE Gel was not solely due to physical loss of colostrum through premature lactation, because 77% of EQUIDONE Gel treated mares that did not drip milk prior to foaling had foals with failure of passive transfer.

-In a field study with 279 periparturient mares treated with EQUIDONE Gel, premature lactation was reported in 3 mares (1%) and failure of passive transfer was reported in 3 foals (1%).

-In two additional field studies, a total of 2,556 mares were treated with EQUIDONE Gel or a bioequivalent formulation for 2,730 breeding seasons.
+In the 25 foals (16 foals of mares treated with EQUIDONE Gel and 9 foals of vehicle control mares) evaluated for passive transfer, failure of passive transfer occurred in 13/16 (81%) foals of mares treated with EQUIDONE Gel and 8/9 (83%) foals of control mares.
+Failure of passive transfer in foals of mares treated with EQUIDONE Gel and 8/9 (83%) foals of control mares.
+Failure of passive transfer in fall of the streated with EQUIDONE Gel was not solely due to physical loss of colostrum through premature lactation, because 77% of EQUIDONE Gel treated mares that did not drip milk prior to foaling had foals with failure of passive transfer mares that did not drip milk prior to foaling had foals with failure of passive transfer was reported in 3 foals (1%).
+In two additional field studying to the proper for the proper formulation for 2,730 breeding seasons.
 Horses in these studies were treated with EQUIDONE Gel for varying durations.
-Of the 2,730 breeding seasons evaluated, premature lactation was reported in 262 mares (9.6%), failure of passive transfer was reported in 50 foals (1.8%), and premature parturition (gestation length \leq 320 days) occurred in 13 mares (<0.5%).
+Of the 2,730 breeding seasons evaluated, premature lactation was reported in 26 mares (6.6%), failure of passive transfer was reported in 50 foals (1.8%), and premature parturition (gestation length < 320 days) occurred in 13 mares (<0.5%).